ReoGrid performs the following cell edit flow:

 AfterCellEdit vs. CellDataChanged

-AfterCellEdit provides the chance to abort or cancel the edit operation even user has finished the inputting.
-Return the
+AfterCellEdit provides a chance to abort or cancel the edit operation even after the user has finished inputting.
+Returning the

-AfterCellEditEventArgs will cause the edit operation to be aborted, the data will be restore to the data before start edit.
+AfterCellEditEventArgs will cause the edit operation to be aborted, the data will be restored to the data before the edit started.
 The

-CellDataChanged event is raised when data is changed in any way, including call method
+CellDataChanged event is raised when data is changed in any way, including when the